AaHaHaa/MMTools/README.md

 <img src="Readme_images/Self_steepening.gif" width=50%>

 - **Soliton self-frequency shift (SSFS)**
 The soliton redshifts due to intrapulse Raman scattering.
+In the animation, it shifts in time because redshifting makes the pulse slows down (in an anomalous-dispersion environment), slower than the user-defined moving window.
 <img src="Readme_images/SSFS.gif" width=50%>

 ## History:<br>